CLNEulalia/Divide-And-Conquer-Sorts/.github/ISSUE_TEMPLATE/quick-sort-homework-submission.md

 Directions: Answer the following questions!

-1. Describe the Quick Sort algorithm in your own words.
+1. Describe how to implement the Quick Sort algorithm in your own words.
 > Your answer here.

 2. Why is Quick Sort perhaps misleadingly named?